 What causes flat foot?
 6 possible conditions

-If you have flat feet, your feet do not have a normal arch when standing, possibly causing pain when you do extensive physical activity.
+If you have flat feet, your feet don’t have a normal arch when you’re standing.
+This can cause pain when you do extensive physical activity.

-The condition, also referred to as pes planus or fallen arches, is normal in infants and usually disappears by age 2 or 3 as the ligaments and tendons in the foot and leg tighten.
-However, it can last through to adulthood.
-It is very common: twenty-five percent of American adults have this condition.
+The condition is referred to as pes planus, or fallen arches.
+It’s normal in infants and usually disappears by age 2 or 3 as the ligaments and tendons in the foot and leg tighten.
+But, it can last through adulthood: 25 percent of American adults have this condition.
 Having flat feet is rarely serious.

 Flexible Flat Foot

-Flexible flat foot is the most common type of the condition and usually does not cause pain.
-If you have this type, it has been present since childhood.
-The arch in your feet appears only when you lift them off the ground, and your soles touch the ground fully when you place your feet on the ground.
+Flexible flat foot is the most common type.
+The arches in your feet appear only when you lift them off the ground, and your soles touch the ground fully when you place your feet on the ground.

 Short Achilles Tendon

-If the tendon that connects your heel bone to your calf muscle (Achilles tendon) is too short, you might experience pain when walking and running.
-This condition causes the heel to lift prematurely when the affected person is walking or running.
+Your Achilles tendon connects your heel bone to your calf muscle.
+If it’s too short, you might experience pain when walking and running.
+This condition causes the heel to lift prematurely when you’re walking or running.

 Posterior Tibial Tendon Dysfunction